sudhir9297/PictureStudio/README.md

 ### Functionality this App Includes are
 - Automatic Fetching based on Trending, popular, upcoming etc
 -  Video Player to play trailer of the movie
+- Detail page about the movie

 #### TODO to improve
 - Searching based on Keyword
-- Details about the movie
-- as images we're fetching are high resolution we need to compress it
 - Lock orientation to portrait mode